-Cognitive-behavioral therapy is among the most popular and common types of therapy.
-It is a style of talk therapy that is very useful for treating various mental health conditions.
-People seek out the help of a cognitive-behavioral therapist when they are suffering from depression, anxiety, eating disorders, addiction, and much more.
+CBT is among today's most popular and common kinds of psychology treatment.
+This cognitive method of talk therapy is one of many very useful types for treating various mental health conditions.
+People seek out help from a cognitive-behavioral psychologist when managing depression, anxiety, eating disorders, addiction, and much more.
 Even those who are just going through stressful times in life can benefit from seeing a therapist.

-Are there different kinds of cognitive therapies, though?
-The truth is that various types of cognitive-behavioral therapy will differ in some important ways.
-In this article, you will be able to learn about the different types of therapies that are available.
-This will also show you what cognitive behavioral therapy is all about.
+But what are some different kinds of cognitive therapy treatments?
+Various kinds of cognitive-behavioral treatment are used today and will differ in some important ways.
+In this article, you will be able to learn about some different types of treatments including, online counseling, that are available.
+This will also show you what CBT is all about.

-The cognitive therapy psychology definition is that it is a short-term form of therapy that is based around changing the way that people think about things while also changing how a person feels emotionally.
+The definition of cognitive therapy psychology is that it is a short-term form of cognitive therapy that is based around changing the way that people think about things while also changing how a person feels emotionally.
 This is a pretty broad definition, but it rings true.
 A cognitive-behavioral therapist is going to be working with patients to change their thought patterns, behaviors, and much more.
-This can help people to stop focus on the negative aspects of their lives, allowing them to feel more positive and to natural work toward healing.
+Cognitive treatment can help people to stop focus on the negative aspects of their lives, allowing them to feel more positive and to naturally work toward healing.

-Of course, therapies like this are going to be an important part of treating many mental illnesses.
+Of course, therapies like this cognitive method are going to be an important part of treating many mental illnesses.
 There are some different types of therapies that are all cognitive-behavioral therapies by definition.
-Take a look at some of the different therapy styles below to see which of them may appeal to you.
+Take a look at some of the different CT styles below to see which of them may appeal to you.

 Cognitive-Behavioral Play Therapy

 Cognitive-behavioral play therapy is a common variant of the therapy that is used when treating children.
-A therapist can gain many insights by simply watching children play.
+A cognitive therapist can gain many insights by simply watching children play.
 Children may be uncomfortable doing certain things or expressing themselves in certain ways.
-This will be shown during their play sessions, and the therapist can take note of this information to come up with a treatment plan.
+This will be shown during their sessions of cognitive play, and the therapist can take note of this information to come up with a treatment plan.

-This type of therapy may involve asking a child to choose toys out of a large toy box and then simply letting them play freely.
-Other times, a therapist may ask a child to draw something or to try to use toys in creative ways.
-They can learn a lot through this process, and this can be very valuable for figuring out how to treat certain issues that a child may be experiencing.
-It is a fairly diverse form of therapy that has many practical uses.
+This type of cognitive behavioral therapy may involve asking a child to choose toys out of a large toy box and then simply letting them play freely.
+Other times, a cognitive therapist may ask a child to draw something or to try to use toys in creative ways.
+They can learn a lot through this process of cognitive behavioral therapy, and this can be very valuable for figuring out how to treat certain cognitive issues that a child may be experiencing.
+It is a fairly diverse form of cognitive therapy that has many practical uses.

-Aversion therapy is traditionally used to help treat patients who are suffering from some type of addiction.
-It is commonly used as a therapy method to help alcoholics and those who suffer from substance abuse issues.
-This therapy works by teaching patients to associate what they are addicted to something extremely unpleasant.
-If patients can start associating alcohol with something that makes them uncomfortable, then they will eventually start to avoid alcohol.
+Aversion therapy is traditionally used to help treat patients who are managing substance use.
+It is a commonly used treatment method know as a CT method to help alcoholics and those who manage substance use issues.
+This cognitive therapy works by teaching patients to associate what they are addicted to something extremely unpleasant.
+If patients can start associating alcohol with something that makes them uncomfortable, then they will eventually experience a cognitive change and start to avoid alcohol.

-It can be a very effective way to help people who are addicted to things change their lives.
-One common way that this therapy works is that a therapist will teach a patient to associate their addiction with a very unpleasant memory.
-There are other ways that this can work too, but this is the most typical one.
-It is simply about conditioning the patient to want to avoid what they would normally desire.
+It can be a very effective way to help people who are using drugs or alcohol change their lives.
+One common way that this CT works is that a therapist will teach a patient to associate their addiction with a very unpleasant memory.
+There are other ways that this can work too, but this is the most typical cognitive one.
+Cognitive treatment is simply about conditioning the patient to want to avoid what they would normally desire.

 System Desensitization Therapy

 System desensitization therapy is a type of cognitive therapy that helps to treat those with phobias.
-People who are suffering from extreme fears will be able to benefit from this type of therapy.
-It is all about changing your cognition so that you can eliminate your fear response.
-Patients are taught to eliminate their feelings of fear and anxiety by using various relaxation techniques.
+People who are managing extreme fears will be able to benefit from this type of therapy.
+Cognitive treatment is all about changing your cognition so that you can eliminate your fear response.
+Cognitive patients are taught to eliminate their feelings of fear and anxiety by using various relaxation techniques.

-Learning how to breathe and relax your mind is an important part of this therapy.
+Learning how to breathe and relax your mind is an important part of this cognitive therapy.
 Certain breathing techniques are going to be very beneficial.
-Patients who can make use of these techniques properly will be able to reduce their fear levels and feel more natural when exposed to what they fear over time.
-For many patients, this type of therapy has been able to eliminate their fears.
+Cognitive patients who can make use of these techniques properly will be able to reduce their fear levels and feel more natural when exposed to what they fear over time.
+For many cognitive patients, this type of therapy has been able to eliminate their fears.